CodeUpdaterBot/StreamStein/README.md

 ---

 ## Requirements
 - [Node.js](https://nodejs.org/) (>=22.12.0) installed
 - A free TMDB API Read Access Token ([Guide on how to get one](tmdb-tutorial.md))
 - [ffmpeg](https://ffmpeg.org/download.html) Make sure to put ffmpeg.exe, ffplay.exe, and ffprobe.exe files into the root/main parent folder of StreamStein
 - For downloading, [this Program](https://github.com/truelockmc/vid-dl-cli-only/releases/latest) somewhere on your PC (can select folder in STREAMSTEIN)

 ---
+## Easy Installation (Windows-only)
+- Download the latest .exe from the Releases section of this GitHub repo

-## Installation
+## Installation from Source (Cross-platform)
+- Download the code from this repo and follow the below commands to build it from source.

-Download the latest code from this Github repository.
-On first launch you'll be prompted to enter your TMDB API key. ([Guide on how to get one](tmdb-tutorial.md))
-It's saved locally, you only need to do this once.
+- Either way, upon first launch you'll be prompted to enter your TMDB API key. ([Guide on how to get one](tmdb-tutorial.md)) It's saved locally, you only need to do this once, just do it now so everythign loads/populates correctly.

 ---

 ## Building from Source
 0. cd your terminal to the StreamStein folder you downloaded (not the .zip, the un-zipped folder)